Formal category theory in augmented virtual double categories: Yoneda morphisms

+Moreover if $f$ is a weak Yoneda morphism then the functors $P(f, \dash)$ extend to a pseudo"/inverse to the equivalence $\cur{(\dash)}\colon A \hs \K \simeq V(\K) \slash P$ of \propref{equivalence from yoneda embedding}, that is induced by $f$. \end{proposition} \begin{proof} To see part (b) notice that the Yoneda axiom asserts that, for every horizontal morphism $\hmap JAB$, there exists a vertical morphism $\map{\cur J}BP$ such that \mbox{$J \iso P(f, \cur J)$}.
+That part (c) follows from parts (a) and (b) is well"/known (see e.g.\ Theorem~1 of Section~IV.4 of \cite{MacLane98}).
+To prove part (a) consider the assignments below between cells of $\K$ of the form as shown, given by composition with the cartesian cells that define the chosen nullary restrictions $P(f, g)$ and $P(f, h)$ respectively.
+By definition (\defref{cartesian cells}) the assignment on the right is a bijection.

+By definition the image under $P(f, \dash)$ of a vertical cell $\cell\phi gh$ as on the left above is the horizontal cell $\cell{P(f, \phi)}{P(f, g)}{P(f, h)}$ that corresponds to $\cart_{P(f, g)} \hc \phi$ under the bijection on the right.
+Hence $P(f, \dash)$ is full and faithful precisely if the assignment $\cart_{P(f, g)} \hc \dash$ on the left is a bijection for each $\map gBP$.
+By \defref{weak left Kan extension} the latter means that any nullary cartesian cell with $f$ as vertical source is weakly left Kan, that is $f$ is weakly dense (\defref{density definition}) as required.

+For the final assertion assume that $\map fAP$ is a weak Yoneda morphism, thus inducing the an equivalence of categories $\cur{(\dash)}\colon A \hs \K \simeq V(\K) \slash P$ as in \propref{equivalence from yoneda embedding}.
+As explained in proof of the latter $\cur{(\dash)}$ is essentially surjective because $g \iso \cur{P(f, g)}$ for each $\map gAP$.
+It follows that the assignment \mbox{$g \mapsto P(f, g)$} uniquely extends to a pseudo"/inverse to $\cur{(\dash)}$, with the latter isomorphims forming the unit (see e.g.\ Theorem~1 of Section~IV.4 of \cite{MacLane98}).
+That the action of this pseudo"/inverse on vertical cells coincides with that of the functors $P(f, \dash)$ of the statement is straightforward to check. \end{proof}

-\begin{remark} Given a morphism $\map yC{\bar C}$ in a `bicategory $\mathcal C$ equipped with proarrows', in the sense of \cite{Wood82}, Melli\`es and Tabareau consider in \cite{Mellies-Tabareau08} functors analogous to the functors $\yon_*(\id, \dash)$ of \propref{equivalence from yoneda embedding}, one for each object of $\mathcal C$; they define $y$ to be a `Yoneda situation' if both $y$ and each of these functors are full and faithful. \end{remark}
+\begin{remark} Given a morphism $\map yC{\bar C}$ in a `bicategory $\mathcal C$ equipped with proarrows', in the sense of \cite{Wood82}, Melli\`es and Tabareau consider in \cite{Mellies-Tabareau08} functors analogous to the functors $P(f, \dash)$ of \propref{density and the yoneda axiom in terms of nullary restrictions}; they define $y$ to be a `Yoneda situation' if both $y$ and each of these functors are full and faithful. \end{remark}